cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-Post-quantum (PQ) algorithms are designed to resist attack by a quantum computer, in contrast to "traditional" algorithms.
-However, given the novelty of PQ algorithms, there is some concern that PQ algorithms currently believed to be secure will be broken.
-Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-In this document, we define frameworks for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional component algorithm and a PQ KEM.
-Hybrid KEMs built using these frameworks provide strong security properties as long as the underlying algorithms are secure.
+This document defines generic constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional cryptographic component and a post-quantum (PQ) KEM.
+Hybrid KEMs built using these constructions provide strong security properties as long as either of the underlying algorithms are secure.

 --- middle